flowtsohg/mdx-m3-viewer/README.md

 The MDX handler and the map viewer use `solverParams` to select between SD/HD Reforged resources, and to select specific tileset resources.

-For example, let's suppose we want to load the Warcraft 3 Footman model, but with a twist - we want all three versions of it - RoC/TFT, Reforged SD, and Reforged HD.

 The MDX handler defines the parameters as such: `{reforged?: boolean, hd?: boolean}`.\
 The map viewer defines them as such: `{reforged?: boolean, hd?: boolean, tileset: string}`.